Can you imagine having all the information like the condition of commercial motor vehicles (CMVs) on the highway only with an electronic ID?

 How did this initiative start?

 At first, UID would be limited to a single point of data, such as the vehicle identification number (VIN).
 The VIN is specific to each vehicle and easily cross-referenced by governmental entities to additional information such as carrier name, license plate number, and USDOT number.
-Then, the interest to transmit information about the motor carrier in a single point of data becomes a highlighted topic in the FMCSA’s agenda for inspections in the future.
+Then, the interest in transmitting information about the motor carrier in a single point of data becomes a highlighted topic in the FMCSA’s agenda for inspections in the future.

 CVSA (Commercial Vehicle Safety Alliance ) has most recently petitioned NHTSA to require UIDs on all new CMVs, including trailers and semitrailers.
-With the stated goal of reducing crashes and improving highway safety, CVSA wants to use the UID electronic transmissions to screen more CMVs which may have a safety issue from those which do not.
+With the stated goal of reducing crashes and improving highway safety, CVSA wants to use the UID electronic transmissions to screen more CMVs which may have a safety issue from those that do not.
 In certain scenarios, a UID would allow trucks most in need of extra attention at inspection sites to drive by undetected.

 State and federal agencies responsible for commercial vehicle compliance inspect roughly two percent of commercial vehicles annually.
 If every truck on the road were equipped with UID, the number of inspections would skyrocket.
 For UID to have any effect on highway safety, it would need to identify all trucks and trailers with safety issues.